microsoft/vscode-docs/docs/languages/overview.md

 ### How do I set the default language for new files?

-Using the `files.defaultLangauge` [setting](/docs/getstarted/settings.md), you can map all new files to a default language.
-Whenever a new blank file is opened, the editor will be configured for that langauge mode.
+Using the `files.defaultLanguage` [setting](/docs/getstarted/settings.md), you can map all new files to a default language.
+Whenever a new blank file is opened, the editor will be configured for that language mode.

 This example will associate new files with the HTML language: